Network synthesis filters: Driving point impedance

 Further theoretical work on realizable filters in terms of a given rational function as transfer function was done by Otto Brune in 1931 and Richard Duffin with Raoul Bott in 1949.
 The work was summarized in 2010 by John H. Hubbard.
 When a transfer function is specified as a positive-real function (the set of positive real numbers is invariant under the transfer function), then a network of passive components (resistors, inductors, and capacitors) can be designed with that transfer function.

+Impedance and admittance parameters

+Impedance and admittance parameters may be derived from the driving point impedance.
+If Z(s) is the polynomial ratio of a known driving point impedance, them the following variables may be defined for use in the derivation of impedance parameters, (z parameters), and admittance parameters (y parameters).
+Z and y parameters are useful to simulate the frequency response without synthesized hardware, or to compute the coupling matrix of the network.